CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/Deploy-Azure-Kubernetes-Cluster.md

     ![](../images/cdn-nat-lab1-ex1-g17.png)

-1. Check for a public IP address for the store-front application.
+1. Check for a public IP address for the storefront application.
 Monitor progress using the [kubectl get service][kubectl-get] command with the `--watch` argument.

     ```azurecli
     kubectl get service store-front --watch